Internships in EU countries – Erasmus+ Student Mobility for Studies SMP

 Nowadays, intercultural skills and practical experience on the international labour market are often among the application requirements for many attractive job offers.
 Proof of an internship abroad not only shows professional competence but also soft skills, which are in demand in every field.
 For you personally, an internship abroad can be an unforgettable and valuable time when you learn a lot about your field of work, other cultures and yourself.

-All the application documents for an Erasmus+ grant must be submitted to the International Office at least four weeks before the start of the internship, so that all formalities are clarified before the internship starts!
+All the application documents for an Erasmus+ grant for an internship must be submitted to the International Office at least four weeks before the start of the internship, so that all formalities are clarified before the internship starts!

-The Erasmus+ programme also offers funding for a graduate internship.
-This option is an excellent opportunity to practically apply the contents of the degree programme and to gain experience in the international world of work.
+Next to the study-integrated internship, the Erasmus+ programme also offers funding for a graduate internship.
+This option is an excellent opportunity to practically apply the contents of your degree programme at the end of your studies and to gain experience in the international world of work.

-The graduate internship is particularly interesting, for example, for anyone who did not have the opportunity to gain international work experience during their studies, who have to bridge a waiting period between their bachelor’s and master’s programme or who are aiming to start a career abroad.
+The graduate internship is particularly interesting, for example, for students who did not have the opportunity to gain international work experience during their studies or who are aiming to start a career abroad.

 The following information on the Erasmus+ internship also applies to graduate internships under Erasmus+.